OCD AND ANXIETY

 Experiential therapy is important, too.
 Walking on a trail, planting spring flowers, being challenged on a ropes course, spending time with a pet … all are experiences that help build communication, cooperation, confidence and skills like problem-solving.

 You know your child best.
 As a parent or family member, you play an important role in successful treatment outcomes.
-At the Child Center, family education and therapy sessions help you and your child work through common challenges and build stronger relationships.
+Family education and therapy sessions help you and your child work through common challenges and build stronger relationships.

 Parent University helps parents and caregivers become familiar with the types of treatment and terminology your child learns during treatment.
 Through a series of educational seminars, our clinical staff helps you feel more confident and comfortable in applying the principles you’ll learn.